-The Forest Roberts Theatre is one of the finest university theatres in the country.
-It accommodates 515 people in a continental seating arrangement with and has its own scene and electrics shops as well as state of the art costume facilities and dressing rooms.
+The Forest Roberts Theatre is one of the finest university theaters in the country.
+It accommodates 515 people in a continental seating arrangement and has its own scene and electrics shops, as well as state of the art costume facilities and dressing rooms.

-NMU’s Theatre Program offers extensive onstage, offstage, and behind the curtain training.
-The range of experiences to which students are exposed is vast, creating the kind of well-rounded theatre artist necessary in today’s field.
-Opportunities for participation in the program begin in the freshman year.
-The department presents six mainstage productions each season in two different theatres, which often feature student designs in set, costumes, lighting, and sound.
-Students have the chance to work in both the proscenium Forest Roberts Theatre and the intimate studio the James A. Panowski Black Box Theatre.
-The Forest Roberts Theatre also hosts a bi-annual playwriting contest: The Mildred and Albert Panowski Playwriting Award.
+NMU’s Theatre and Dance program offers extensive onstage, offstage, and behind the curtain training.
+The range of experiences to which students are exposed is vast, creating the kind of well-rounded theatre and dance artist necessary in today’s field.
+Opportunities for participation in the programs begin in the freshman year.
+The department presents six main stage productions each season in two different theaters; which often feature student designs in set, costumes, lighting, and sound.
+Students have the chance to work in both the proscenium Forest Roberts Theatre and the intimate James A. Panowski Black Box Theatre.
+The Forest Roberts Theatre also hosts a bi-annual playwriting contest, the Mildred and Albert Panowski Playwriting Award.